 Wake up early for one final sunrise and dip in the Atlantic.
 Now, it’s time to pack up camp, eat a quick breakfast, and make your way back to the ferry.
 The ferry leaves at 10:45, so be there by 9:45 a.m. for check in and loading gear.
 Oatmeal or granola bars are a great meal for this morning.
 Once on the boat, head to the top deck for a bit more sun on your shoulders and wind in your hair.
 DO NOT take your phone off airplane mode yet!
 No doubt, you have some great new memories that you made on this beautiful island!
 Share your favorite moments of the trip with your group and decide to come back… soon!

 Once shoreside, unload and pack your vehicle.
-Head to St. Marys Seafood & MoreOpens in a new tab. for a great lunch!
+Head to St. Marys Seafood & More for a great lunch!
 You really can’t go wrong with anything here; we recommend the Blackened Grouper or the Fried Shrimp, Scallops, and/or Oysters!
 After lunch, head back to the museum, which is open from 1-4 most days.

 We hope you had a great time on Cumbie!
-Please head over to our FacebookOpens in a new tab. page, like it, and follow along on our adventures, which will help you to plan your adventures!!!!
+Please head over to our Facebook page, like it, and follow along on our adventures, which will help you to plan your adventures!!!!
 Happy Trails!!!

 (You can [sadly] take your phone off airplane mode, but be prepared for the onslaught of electronic noise)